Serena Williams accuses umpire of sexism in US Open loss

 "When a woman is emotional, she’s “hysterical” and she’s penalized for it," King continued.
 "When a man does the same, he’s “outspoken” & and there are no repercussions.
 Thank you, @serenawilliams, for calling out this double standard.
 More voices are needed to do the same."

-Williams’ coach, Patrick Mouratoglou, later admitted to an ESPN reported that “I was coaching.”
+Williams’ coach, Patrick Mouratoglou, later admitted to an ESPN reporter that “I was coaching.”

 “I’m honest, I was coaching.
-I mean I don’t think she looked at me so that’s why she didn’t even think I was but I was like 100 percent of the coaches on [sic] 100 percent of the matches.”
+I mean, I don’t think she looked at me so that’s why she didn’t even think I was.
+But I was like 100 percent of the coaches on [sic] 100 percent of the matches.”

 He said that he believes that rules like this “are killing tennis.”